 Of course, in the case of NPS survey or other survey responses, you may not be able to respond to every negative comment right away because of the large amount of responses and their specificity.

-In this case, a generic survey or questionnaire can be sent out to all survey respondents in order to get more information.
+This is the time where a generic survey can be sent out to all the respondents, in order to get more information.

-Some questions you would want to include would be the following:
+Some questions you would want to include could be the following:

-Once that survey is sent out, you can focus on specific responses, and take your time crafting the right plan to reach out to each one.
+Once that survey is sent out, you can focus on specific answers, and take your time crafting the right plan to reach out to each one of them.

-When addressing customer criticisms, it can be difficult to know how to deal with potentially angry or frustrated customer.
+When addressing customer criticisms, it can be difficult to know how to deal with potentially angry or frustrated customers.

-This is why you should be focused on adapting an authentic, sincere approach to your outreach.
+This is why you should be focused on adopting an authentic, sincere approach to your outreach.

-At the end of the day, customers tend to be pretty forgiving if they think that their problem is going to get fixed, and will not walk away from a company after a bad experience if the problem gets resolved.
+At the end of the day, customers tend to be pretty forgiving, if they think that their problem is going to get fixed.
+They won't walk away from a company after a bad experience as long as the problem gets solved.